 I then chose an old chunky four drawer maple dresser that I had in the back of my store that felt perfect.
 I measured the dresser and then had the photograph blown up to poster size at our local camera store (it cost roughly $40) big enough to cover most of the front of the dresser.
 Here’s a step-by-step so you can create your very own masterpiece:

-1) Choose a complimentary American Paint Company color that will blend in with the poster, giving it the effect that the poster and color are blended together.
+Choose a complimentary American Paint Company color that will blend in with the poster, giving it the effect that the poster and color are blended together.

 Remove the hardware, paint the piece and set aside.
 Paint any remaining coats as needed and let dry.

-2) Lay the piece in a position where you can easily apply Mod Podge adhesive to the surface area where the poster will be applied.
+Lay the piece in a position where you can easily apply Mod Podge adhesive to the surface area where the poster will be applied.
 Apply a “light” coat to the back of the poster and with a couple of helping hands, apply poster to the piece (from bottom to top) while rubbing out the bubbles, gently, as you go with a wallpaper smoother or other soft straight edge.
 Some bubbles will naturally remain so don’t worry too much.

 Giving the poster enough time to dry, use a sharp edged razor or exacto knife (a fresh blade will do the best cutting) and cut along the lines where appropriate.
 After cutting, where appropriate, remove the drawers and set aside.

-4) Apply a healthy coat of Mod Podge over the entire piece (and drawers, if indicated) and while wet, rub the edges of the poster with a sanding block and/or sanding paper to give a vintage effect.
+Apply a healthy coat of Mod Podge over the entire piece (and drawers, if indicated) and while wet, rub the edges of the poster with a sanding block and/or sanding paper to give a vintage effect.